newtheatre/history-project/_shows/12_13/mary_shelley_s_frankenstein.md

 comment: "This is a weird case of student adaption, rather than writing.
 Also video: youtube>E6q8xO3FNic"

+facts:
+  - fact: "Large 'lake' was made using builders plastic.
+Started to leak after the first performance and had to be removed."
+    name: Will Pimblett
+    submitted: 2016-09-25
+  - fact: "Adapted by the director"
+  - fact: "Something else"
+    name: Fred Bloggs

 cast:
   - role: Victor Frankenstein
     name: Daniel O'Connor